katalon-studio/katalon-studio.github.io/pages/katalon-studio/tutorials/open-browser-with-custom-profile.md

-Katalon Studio prompts a new browser with no cached data for every test case's execution.
-However, sometimes you need to verify that an action is taken when a user logs in for the first time.
+Katalon Studio automatically prompts a new browser with no cached data for every test execution.
+However, sometimes you need this ability, for example, to verify that an action is taken when a user logs in for the first time ever.
 This test scenario requires that a new browser must be opened with some cached data - which is not the default behavior.

 This tutorial will guide you through a simple test scenario that can be extended for your own purposes: